Can My Pet Use My Weighted Blanket? Your Fur Baby Wants To Know.

 Until recently, there haven’t been many solutions to help soothe our pets during restless times.
 We’ve had to sit back (in agony ourselves likely) and simply wait for it to pass.
 But us humans aren’t the only ones who need some extra comfort every now and then, and we can actually look to some of the same tools we use to provide relief to our stressed-out pets.
 Like a weighted blanket, for example.
 After all, loads of research has confirmed the positive benefits one can have on the body, especially when it pertains to the nervous system.
 However, you may be wondering if they’re safe for your best friend.

-The answer is yes!
-You can absolutely use a weighted blanket with your pet, but if you have a small-to-mid sized dog or a cat be careful not to let your fur baby bury itself under the blanket alone.
-It could be too much weight for them to absorb on its own.
 Otherwise, weighted blankets can be an excellent way to help relieve their anxiety, just as it can be for us.
 Known to increase serotonin and decrease cortisol, they provide instant relaxation that’s both physical and mental.
 Of course, the use of one will depend on the symptoms your pet is showing and the root of their anxiety.
-Here are some common behaviors that dogs and cats show when they’re feeling anxious or stressed.

 Animals often show physical signs of anxiety, which can come in the form of barking, panting, trembling, tail-tucking, tail-chasing, hiding or pacing back and forth.